rolling-scopes-school/tasks/stage1/modules/client-server/README.md

 ## Practice 💻

-- Complete the test "Client - Server interaction" in the RS-App > Auto Test.
+- Complete the test "[St1] Client - Server interaction" in the RS-App > Auto Test.

 ## Additional Resources 📘